brunnedu/dustin.github.io/README.md

 *Semester Project* (Sep 2023 - Dec 2023)
 [Report](https://pub.tik.ee.ethz.ch/students/2023-HS/GA-2023-09.pdf) | [DataComp Website](https://www.datacomp.ai/)

-Ranked 4th out of 12 teams in the small track of the DataComp Challenge, an ML benchmark where the goal is to filter a CommonCrawl image-text dataset to train a **CLIP** model evaluated on 38 zero-shot downstream tasks, using a combination of cross-modality filtering and content alignment.
+Ranked 4th out of 12 teams in the small track of the DataComp Challenge, an ML benchmark where the goal was to filter a CommonCrawl image-text dataset to train a **CLIP** model evaluated on 38 zero-shot downstream tasks, using a combination of cross-modality filtering and content alignment.

 **Technologies**: Python, PyTorch Lightning, SLURM (Cluster), CLIP (Contrastive Language-Image Pretraining)